Ai Generated Chess | Image by Wilfried Pohnke from Pixabay

 Empire Size: The UK and its overseas territories

-Queen Elizabeth II’s reign witnessed significant changes, including the decolonization of Africa and the Caribbean, the Commonwealth’s evolution, and the British monarchy’s modernization.
+Queen Elizabeth II’s reign witnessed significant changes.
+This included the decolonization of Africa and the Caribbean.
+It also saw the evolution of the Commonwealth and the modernization of the British monarchy.
 Her steadfast presence provided stability through decades of social and political change.

 3. Rama IX (Bhumibol Adulyadej): The Beloved King of Thailand